simplex-chat/simplex-chat/simplex-messaging-implementation.md

 Example: DELETE `https://example.com/connection/aZ9f/messages`

-To delete messages from the connection, edge-messaging client MUST send DELETE request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `RK`.
+To delete messages from the connection, simplex messaging client MUST send DELETE request to the recipient connection URI `RU` (returned by the server when creating the connection) with the REQUIRED appended string `/messages` (it MUST NOT be changed by any implementation or deployment), signed with the key `RK`.

-This request SHOULD be used by edge-messaging clients to delete the previously retrived messages when `"keepMessages": true` parameter was used or in case they no longer require to retrive the messages.
+This request SHOULD be used by simplex messaging clients to delete the previously retrived messages when `"keepMessages": true` parameter was used or in case they no longer require to retrive the messages.

 Request body should be sent as JSON object with the following properties:
 - `connectionID` (string): existing connection ID (see [Connection ID](#connection-id)).
 - `pageSize` (number, optional): if set, the server will delete up to the requested number of messages, otherwise all messages, in both cases from the message ID in `fromMessageID` parameter (or from the earliest available).
 - `fromMessageID` (string, optional): the server will delete the messages received, starting from the message with the server message ID passed in this parameter.
 If not specified, it defaults to the server message ID of the earliest received message.

-Edge-messaging server MUST permanently remove the messages as requested.
+Simplex messaging server MUST permanently remove the messages as requested.

 If the request is successful, the server MUST respond with HTTP status code (200) with the body that has the count of deleted messages in `deleted` property.